 We know that noise reduction is as much about personal taste as it is about technology.
 Some people prefer a light touch, while others like a much more processed result.
-You can configure NoNoise AI to use one of three automatic noise-reduction settings-Low, Medium or High-when it first processes an image.
+In NoNoise Al's General Preferences tab, you can configure NoNoise Al to use one of three automatic noise-reduction settings-Low, Medium or High-when you click on the NoNoise Al tab (or Both).
 This setting only affects the Luminance slider; the Color slider's default is always set to 100, the Enhance Detail's default setting is 50, and the Sharpening Amount is 20.